cvsindelar/mlq/README.md

-`mlq` works with lmod module system so you can create and use custom-built 'shortcut' modules to accelerate the loading of large and complex module environments,
+`mlq` works with lmod module system so you can create and use custom-built 'shortcut' modules to accelerate the loading of large and complex module environments.

-  Shortcut (`mlq`) modules are intended to be used by themselves, without other modules.
-When you load a shortcut with `mlq`, a `module reset` is automatically performed before loading the shortcut, removing any previously loaded modules.
-Likewise, if you use `mlq` to load an ordinary module on top of a shortcut, the shortcut is automatically deactivated,

-  Any command that works with `ml` should also work with `mlq` (any call not to do with `mlq` shortcuts gets passed straight through to `ml`),
+ For large and complex module environments, the lmod `module` function may spend most of its loading time doing dependency checks. `mlq` works its magic by using a greatly streamlined dependency check during shortcut *loading*,

-  A shortcut module works by doing dependency checking only once, during shortcut building.
-It then caches the original lua code for one or more modules and all the modules they depend on, minus the `depends_on()` statements, and faithfully executes this code in same order that lmod would.
+    relegating costly dependency checks to the shortcut *building* step.
+During shortcut building, a cache is built containing the original lua code for the specified modules as well as all the modules these depend on, minus the `depends_on()` statements.
+For shortcut loading, `mlq` faithfully executes this code in same order that lmod would.

-   Rapid dependency checking is then done during shortcut loading as follows:
+   Rapid dependency checking during shortcut loading is accomplished as follows:
    `mlq` detects if any of the involved module files changes, or even if a single modification date changes.
-If so, then `mlq` uses lmod to automatically rebuild the shortcut (the user is prompted to rebuild the shortcut in the interactive case);
+If so, then `mlq` uses the lmod `module` command to automatically rebuild the shortcut (the user is prompted to rebuild the shortcut in the interactive case);
    failing that, the shortcut falls back to ordinary module loading.